Rehost-Startup/docs/getting-started/quickstart.md

 In the temrinal session where the hot-reload session is running, you can further use the following commands to send specific changes to the running app:

 ```
 shift+r: Soft-Reload.
 This will reload the app without rebuilding the app.
-Any changes to environment or dependencies will not be picked up.
+Any changes to environment or dependencies are not be picked up.
 ctrl+r: Hard-Reload.
-This rebuilds the environment and all changes in environment, including package depencies, will be picked up.
+This rebuilds the app and all changes in environment and package dependencies are picked up.

 ```